ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 ### 1.2 Installing Docker Swarm

-Login to each EC2 instance (or other cloud instances) using SSH.
+Log in to each EC2 instance (or other cloud instances) using SSH.

 #### Step 1: Update Packages